Wolverine971/9takes/src/blog/people/creators/Alex-Cooper.md

 ### Handling Controversies with Optimism

+Alex is no stranger to drama.

-Alex Cooper, host of the "Call Her Daddy" podcast, has faced several controversies, most notably her public feud with former co-host Sofia Franklyn and disputes with Barstool Sports.
+Cooper has faced several controversies, most notably her public feud with former co-host Sofia Franklyn and disputes with Barstool Sports.
 A blend of transparency, strategic decision-making, and optimism has marked Cooper's approach to handling these controversies.

 She took to her platform to openly discuss the issues, providing her side of the story to maintain a connection with her audience.
 This transparency helped her gain public support, turning potential setbacks into opportunities for growth.
 Cooper also made strategic moves, such as negotiating a new contract with Barstool Sports that gave her complete creative control, turning a contentious situation into a win-win outcome.